semrush/intergalactic/website/docs2/table-group/table-secondary/table-secondary.md

 ## Row states

-See more information in the common [Table principles](/table-group/table/table#a1c3dd) guide.
+For more information, refer to the general [DataTable](/table-group/data-table#table-row-states) guide.